dyushu/Dog-Breed-Classifier/README.md

 The main file in the repository is the dog_app.ipynb, which is the Jupyter notebook containing the process used to create our algorithm and model used to predict the dog breed.
 A copy of this file is also in dog_app.html format.

-haarcascades folder holds the xml file for use with the OpenCv face detector class that is used in the notebook.
+The haarcascades folder holds the xml file for use with the OpenCv face detector class that is used in the notebook.
+The images folder contains the images used to test the predictions of the final model in the notebook.

 ## Dependencies
    - opencv-python==3.2.0.6